We might receive compensation from certain providers listed below. Find Out More

 Regarding the box contents, I’m really enjoying a variety of a device exterior options that Ezviz caringly fitted in the box, along with a mini screwdriver, allowing us to change device body parts whenever we want, and by the way, with Ezviz DB1 it happens with the ease of a push, cover is removed easily, we’re able to pick any one of Face Plates and then fix it with a screws from brick with other parts.
 Also, you’ll find a lot of usefull stuff in the box except the face plates, which is: 3 different incline angle mounting plates to best fit your occassion, plate foam, used as a mounting plate stabilizer, and a cardboard brick has inside a drill bit, wire harness, fuse wire, 2 u-shaped wires, 4 wire connectors, mounting screws, anchors, face plate screws, fixing screws and the exact doorbell screws.

 Also, to mention, Ezviz expects you to have a mechanical digital chimes installed indoors already to make it the most convenient for you, so what you won’t find in the box is a device power supply unit, thus you need to purchase an additional 24 volts alternating current power supply brick, or use the chimes one.
 The exact device – good, really good.
-Big button with a quite perceptible chime logotype, nice looks, microphone below camera, and a solid infrared sensor, right below the camera lens, and there’s a speaker on a bottom side.
-After we remove a face plate, we’re able to install the microSD up to 128GB capacity on the side and overall we can easily unscrew the entire plate to reveal insides and change something if you want.
-But you don’t actually need it to start working with device.
+Big button with a quite perceptible chime logotype, nice looks, microphone below camera, and a solid infrared sensor, right below the camera lens, and there’s a speaker on the bottom side.
+After we remove the face plate, we’re able to install the microSD up to 128GB capacity on the side, and overall, we can easily unscrew the entire plate to reveal the insides and change something if you want.
+But you don’t actually need it to start working with the device.

 Ezviz DB1: What Is It Capable Of?